Titanic: The Exhibition

-The piece that has been added to the collection in its new home at Luxor is a doozy: a giant chunk of the ship’s hull complete with a diagram and photos showing exactly how it fit on the ship.
+One piece worth noting is a giant chunk of the ship’s hull complete with a diagram and photos showing exactly how it fit on the ship.
 It looms large in a dimly lit space and for some reason it, more than any other artifact in the exhibition, gives scope to what happened back in 1912.

 I don’t claim to understand why this particular tragedy still captures our collective imagination and I do believe, on some level, that things like this exhibition may be exploiting the tragedy for someone’s financial gain.
 One hundred years from now, will there be a traveling exhibition of artifacts from 9/11 on display in a Las Vegas casino convention hall?
 Perhaps.